mihirchronicles/mihirchronicles.github.io/content/notes/on-creative-adventures.md

 ## Quotes

 > Creativity is a different way of looking at things, a different way of looking at ourselves.
-When we are creative, when we are at play, when we really believe in ourselves, we open ourselves to our own experiences. — George Sheehan
+When we are creative, when we are at play, when we really believe in ourselves, we open ourselves to our own experiences. - George Sheehan

-> Thoughts are “designed” just like everything else around us. — Andrea Zittel
+> Thoughts are “designed” just like everything else around us. - Andrea Zittel

 > Demands are more oppressive than restrictions.
 A to-do list is an example of a demand – you become so caught up in the list that you lose the ability to actively prioritize what is most important at any given moment.
 Restrictions, however, create parameters that limit certain activities in order to allow room for other things that are often hard to find time for (reading, listening to oneself think, crocheting sweaters).
-In other words, it is better to restrict yourself from doing certain activities than it is to add more things to your to-do list. — Andrea Zittel
+In other words, it is better to restrict yourself from doing certain activities than it is to add more things to your to-do list. - Andrea Zittel

-> Space can’t be “made”, instead it is denoted by boundaries, divisions, walls, compartments, etc. In essence, space is created by the physical boundaries that we build to contain it. — Andrea Zittel
+> Space can’t be “made”, instead it is denoted by boundaries, divisions, walls, compartments, etc. In essence, space is created by the physical boundaries that we build to contain it. - Andrea Zittel

 > I can’t give my students more time in their lives; but what I try to do is change the way they think about and value it in the first place.
 My class typically includes students who aren’t art majors, some of whom may never have made art before.
 I give them the same advice every quarter: Leave yourself twice as much time as you think you need for a project, knowing that half of that may not look like “making” anything at all.
-There is no Soylent version of thought and reflection — creativity is unpredictable, and it simply takes time. — Jenny Odell
+There is no Soylent version of thought and reflection - creativity is unpredictable, and it simply takes time. - Jenny Odell

 > Creativity is contagious.
-Pass it on. — Albert Einstein
+Pass it on. - Albert Einstein

-> Creativity is paying attention and putting a light on things we might otherwise overlook. — Wendy MacNaughton
+> Creativity is paying attention and putting a light on things we might otherwise overlook. - Wendy MacNaughton

 > You can’t use up creativity.
-The more you use, the more you have. — Maya Angelou
+The more you use, the more you have. - Maya Angelou

 > There is no healthier drug than creativity. ― Nayyirah Waheed

 > Creativity keeps the world alive, yet, everyday we are asked to be ashamed of honoring it, wanting to live our lives as artists. i’ve carried the shame of being a ‘creative’ since i came to the planet; have been asked to be something different, more, less my whole life. thank spirit, my wisdom is deeper than my shame, and i listened to who i was. i want to say to all the creatives who have been taught to believe who you are is not enough for this world, taught that a life of art will amount to nothing, know that who we are, and what we do is life. when we create, we are creating the world. remember this, and commit. ― Nayyirah Waheed

-> This is the extraordinary thing about creativity: If just you keep your mind resting against the subject in a friendly but persistent way, sooner or later you will get a reward from your unconscious. — John Cleese
+> This is the extraordinary thing about creativity: If just you keep your mind resting against the subject in a friendly but persistent way, sooner or later you will get a reward from your unconscious. - John Cleese

 > Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
 It seemed obvious to them after a while.
 That’s because they were able to connect experiences they’ve had and synthesize new things.
 And the reason they were able to do that was that they’ve had more experiences or they have thought more about their experiences than other people.
 Unfortunately, that’s too rare a commodity.
 A lot of people in our industry haven’t had very diverse experiences.
 So they don’t have enough dots to connect, and they end up with very linear solutions without a broad perspective on the problem.
-The broader one’s understanding of the human experience, the better design we will have. — Steve Jobs
+The broader one’s understanding of the human experience, the better design we will have. - Steve Jobs

 > Get off your computer and connect with real life and culture.
 Life is visceral….Travel as much as you can.
-It is a humbling and inspiring experience to learn to just how much you don’t know. — John C. Jay.
+It is a humbling and inspiring experience to learn to just how much you don’t know. - John C. Jay.

 > Ignore everybody.
 The more original your idea is, the less good advice other people will be able to give you….You don’t know if your idea is any good the moment it’s created.
 Neither does anybody else.
 The most you can hope for is a strong gut feeling that it is….And asking close friends never works quite as well as you hope, either.
 It’s not that they deliberately want to be unhelpful.
-It’s just that they don’t know your world one millionth as well as you know your world, no matter how hard they try, no matter how hard you try to explain. — Hugh MacLeod
+It’s just that they don’t know your world one millionth as well as you know your world, no matter how hard they try, no matter how hard you try to explain. - Hugh MacLeod

 > Inherently, to live means being creative.
-Your life is your biggest design project. — Tina Roth Eisenberg
+Your life is your biggest design project. - Tina Roth Eisenberg

 ## Art

-As far as I can remember, I enjoyed everything about art and the people who make it—artists.
+As far as I can remember, I enjoyed everything about art and the people who make it-artists.
 In elementary school, I enjoyed crayons and a sketchbook.
 I was never good.
 Yet, making something with pen and paper made me forget real-world problems.
 An underlying reason which I found art very therapeutic at an early age.

 Things got in the way so I abandoned my crayons and sketchpad.